Natalie-koks/Natalie-koks.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: A bit about Natalie Kokroko
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Natalie Kokroko.
+I am currently a second year PhD student in the Computer Science Department of Rice University.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My research is in computational biology and bioinformatics
+-
+-

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.